solvibjoss/solvibjoss.github.io/Final Project.md

 Now we are interested to know what type of crimes the two countries have been committing the most.
 ![crime][kule]
 "Road Traffic Act, other" leads as the most frequent crime in both Kuwait and Lebanon.
 Following closely in both countries are "Shoplifting, etc.," "Euphoriants Act," and "Other special laws," which occupy the next three positions, respectively.
 However, the fifth most common crime diverges; in Kuwait, it is "Common assault," whereas in Lebanon, it is the "Firearms Act."
 This indicates notable similarities in the crime patterns of both countries, albeit with some variations in specific types of less frequent crimes.

+It is however no surprise that "Road Traffic Act, other" tops the charts since it is also the most frequent crime for Danes.

+# Regions in Denmark
+Now we would like to take a closer look at the highest crimes per. population by municipalities of Denmark.

+<embed
+       type="text/html"
+       src="../final/dk_map_crimerate.html"
+       width="840"
+       height="550"
+       >

+Tårnby leads with the highest reported crime to population ratio at 15.43%, followed closely by Copenhagen at 14.17%.
+Other areas like Glostrup, Herlev, and Hvidovre show lower but significant ratios, demonstrating varied crime distributions relative to their populations.

 [kule]: ../final/png/kuw_leb.png
 [def]: ../final/png/crime_res_ratio.png